ie21/Oracle/ExploringTheDatabase.md

 ```

-## Following command will list the components installed into database (see the sample result):
+### Following command will list the components installed into database
 ```sql
 select * from all_registry_banners;
 ```